International Iran's moves show Washington, citing threats - ExBulletin

 Asked for comment, Iran International referred to a statement saying the threats had escalated to the point it felt it was no longer possible to protect the channels’ staff or the public around its London studio.

 A foreign state has posed such a significant threat to the British public on British soil that we must move.
-Let us be clear that this is not just a threat to our TV station, but to the British public in general, said the channels general manager Mahmood Enayat.
+Let’s be clear that this is not just a threat to our TV station, but to the British public in general, said the channel’s general manager Mahmood Enayat.
 Moreover, this is an attack on the values of sovereignty, security and free speech that the United Kingdom has always held dear.

 The head of the Metropolitan Police’s counter-terrorism unit, Assistant Commissioner Matt Jukes, admitted providing advice to Iran International about the threat and the movement of its operation.